The Best Method for Handling the Hearsay Evidence Rule and Objections

 Step Two: Is there an applicable hearsay exception?

-If you are offering hearsay evidence, you need to find an applicable exception to the hearsay rule.
+If your team is offering hearsay evidence, it needs to find an applicable exception to the hearsay rule.
 For example:

 - This is an exception to the hearsay rule, Your Honor.
 The statement is an admission by a party opponent.